redhat-openstack/website/source/uncategorized/tuskar-ui.html.md

 Once this is complete, the 'Overview' page will show you the credentials needed to access Overcloud Horizon.

+Please note, that you should only use the generated password for your first login into the Overcloud Horizon, and change it as soon as possible, using a password of your choice.
+You can do that by navigating to the **Admin** tab, **Identity** panel, and clicking **Users**, then locating the "Admin" user on the list and change the password for that user.

 ## Advanced Usage

 ### Post Deployment Management